 The Optoma HD143X printer is an affordable alternative for a projector.
 If you’re sold on a projector for your home, take a look at five of the best home theater projectors instead.
 Its cost is not too much for what it has to offer, so you’ll get a lot of value from it if you do decide to purchase.
 The Optoma HD143X is marketed as one for home entertainment, and its price point also reflects the same.
-It comes with a brightness of 3000 lumens, making it bright enough even for rooms that have a considerable amount of ambient light in them.
+Compare this projector with our Mitsubishi HC 7800D DLP projector review too if you’re not sure you’re making the right choice.
+The Optoma comes with a brightness of 3000 lumens, making it bright enough even for rooms that have a considerable amount of ambient light in them.
 The projector’s lamp life is also quite impressive at close to 15,000 hours, placing it in the list of the best projectors you can get.

 Why We Like It – Optoma HD143X

 The Optoma HD143X is a 1080p Full HD home theater projector that has most of the features that you’d want for home use.
 The DLP projector also provides an immersive experience when gaming or watching movies thanks to its support for 3D viewing.
 The Optoma HD143X is a 1080p Full HD home theater projector that has most of the features that you’d want for home use.
 The DLP projector also provides an immersive experience when gaming or watching movies thanks to its support for 3D viewing.
 For an even more immersive sound experience, take a look at our Yahama YSP-1400 soundbar review.